 Use stories to entertain, inform and persuade

 According to neuroscientists, most of our cognitive activity (i.e., what we think) occurs on a sub-conscious level, well beyond the reach of our active awareness.
 Highly emotional content tends to have the most positive reaction, activating oxytocin, producing feelings of empathy and helping us bond with one another.
 Oxytocin ensures that we bond, rather than merely eliciting pleasure for the sake of it.
 Bonding has been imperative to our survival as a species and is certainly critical to marketing and selling.

 “Buy this product and it will do this” and “hire us because we’re the best” won’t sufficiently engage your prospects or create that essential bond.
 Facts are boring.
 They generate zero response on a biological level.
 You need to use stories to draw prospects in, titillate them, educate them, inform them and persuade them.

 A story can potentially carry the entire sale for you, provided it has these six characteristics of highly persuasive stories (courtesy of the Neuromarketing blog for marketing and sales):

 6) The proper audience

-In my next post, I’ll review five types of stories that will help you sell more services.
+In my next post, I’ll review four types of stories that will help you sell more services.
 Come back soon.